Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/assessment-action.md

 ## Risk

-Risk refers to the probability and or impact of this change being completed successfully.
+Risk refers to the probability and/or impact of this change being completed successfully.

 Risk is not available on the request's assessment action by default.
 Administrators have two options for configuring the use of risk: